pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 -->
 # Working with Pravega: Basic Reader and Writer

 Lets examine how to build simple Pravega applications.
-The sample Pravega application uses a Pravega Reader to read from a Pravega Stream or a
+The simplest kind of Pravega application uses a Pravega Reader to read from a Pravega Stream or a
 Pravega Writer that writes to a Pravega Stream.
-A simple example of both can be found in the [Pravega Samples](https://github.com/pravega/pravega-samples/blob/v0.4.0/pravega-client-examples/README.md) (`HelloWorldReader` and  `HelloWorldWriter`) applications.
+A simple sample application example of both can be found in the [Pravega Samples](https://github.com/pravega/pravega-samples/blob/v0.4.0/pravega-client-examples/README.md) (`HelloWorldReader` and  `HelloWorldWriter`) applications.
 These sample applications provide a very basic example of how a Java application could use the Pravega's Java Client Library to access Pravega functionality.